xp-lang/xp-records/README.md

 [![Requires PHP 7.0+](https://raw.githubusercontent.com/xp-framework/web/master/static/php-7_0plus.png)](http://php.net/)
 [![Latest Stable Version](https://poser.pugx.org/xp-lang/xp-records/version.png)](https://packagist.org/packages/xp-lang/xp-records)

 Plugin for the [XP Compiler](https://github.com/xp-framework/compiler/) which adds a `record` syntax to the PHP language.
-Records declare a final class with immutable components for each of its members and appropriate accessors, a constructor, and implement the `lang.Value` interface.
+Records declare a final class with immutable components for each of its members and appropriate accessors and a constructor, which implements the `lang.Value` interface.

 Example
 -------